Why Every Athlete Needs a Nutritious Diet?

 Each athlete has a unique constitution; so there is no single diet that can meet the requirements of all athletes at all times.
-Good food choices and a strictly-followed diet will support the intensive trainings you require while limiting the risk of injuries.
+Good food choices and a strictly-followed diet will support the intensive training you require while limiting the risk of injuries.

-So, irrespective of whether you are a man or a woman, your age, or your level of competition, a good diet will help you:
+So, irrespective of whether you are a man or a woman, your age, or your level of competition, a good diet will help you -

-Achieve and maintain an ideal body weight
+- Achieve and maintain an ideal body weight

-Support your training programs
+- Support your training programs

-Limit your risks of injury and illness
+- Limit your risks of injury and illness

-Help to recover quickly from injury and illness
+- Recover quickly from injury and illness

-Enhance your performance consistently
+- Enhance your performance consistently

 Despite the benefits, there are challenges that athletes face to meet their dietary goals.
 Most common ones are:

-Not having the resources to afford the advice of dietitians
+- Not having the resources to afford the advice of dietitians

-Unavailability of registered sports dietitians in the area
+- Unavailability of registered sports dietitians in the area

-Non-availability of good food choices
+- Non-availability of good food choices

-Limited or no knowledge of diets
+- Limited or no knowledge of diets

-Lack of time in following the diet strictly and consistently because of frequent traveling or busy lifestyle
+- Lack of time in following the diet strictly and consistently because of frequent traveling or busy lifestyle